dtinth/vxtron/README.md

    $0.024/min, 2: enhanced video speech recognition at $0.048/min).

 There is also a simple Ruby script that displays a summary of how much is spent on this API per day.
-You can run it using `ruby price.rb`.
+You can run it using `ruby cost.rb`.